 Legal & General is evolving in an ever-changing economic and regulatory environment.
 As a result, we engage appropriate external tax advisors to discuss and validate our understanding of the legislation on significant transactions or to provide insight or specialist advice on specific legislation, wider industry practice, or tax authority approach.
-We also use advisors for compliance or routine activity in some cases or locations where this is more cost-effective or operationally effective.
+We also use advisors for compliance or routine activity in some cases or locations where this is more cost-effective or operationally sensible.

-In 2021, the UK Government published a consultation on improving the standards of tax advisors, and the quality of tax advice provided to taxpayers.
 Group Tax may receive tax advice from third parties, and we seek to engage appropriately qualified and experienced advisors; we will not engage advisors whose principal business involves the production or distribution of tax-avoidance schemes.
 We are fully compliant with UK legislation for the Disclosure of Tax Avoidance Schemes (DOTAS), the VAT Disclosure Regime (VADR) and the Directive on Administrative Cooperation (DAC) framework.